 There are two considerations when it comes to importing campaigns and funds.

 - If your source file contains a campaign column, and you have a campaign in Kindful with the same name, the import will update the existing campaign

 - If campaigns in your source file are not consistent with campaigns in Kindful, new campaigns will be created

-- The Data Import Tool will assign transactions without a specified fund name or campaign name to a "General" fund or "General" campaign
+- The Import Wizard will assign transactions without a specified fund name or campaign name to a "General" fund or "General" campaign

 If any of the following applies to you, we recommend you go a different route to import your data.
 Please contact us to learn more about our Custom Services.

-- If you could use expert advice and best practices mapping your specific data to Kindful
+- If you could use expert advice and best practices matching your specific data to Kindful

-- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or cause teams
+- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or crowdfunding teams

 - If you need to import campaign data other than campaign name